localstack/localstack-vscode-extension/README.md

 ## `localstack` AWS profile

-Once the profile is configured you can use it from your favorite AWS tools like AWS CLI, SDKs, CDK to deploy to and interact with LocalStack.
+Once the profile is configured you can use it from your favorite AWS tools like the AWS Toolkit VS Code extension, AWS CLI, SDKs, and CDK to deploy to and interact with LocalStack.
+For example, the AWS Toolkit for VS Code includes compatibility with your `localstack` AWS profile and the integration enables Lambda Remote Debugging on LocalStack.
+Check [AWS Lambda with LocalStack support](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/lambda-localstack.html) and [LocalStack Lambda Remote Debugging](https://docs.localstack.cloud/aws/tooling/lambda-tools/remote-debugging/) for detailed information.

 ## Changelog